-Château d’Aigle, an historic castle beautifully surrounded by vineyards, is photogenic at the best of times but never more so than during autumn when the vines turn yellow, orange, and red.
+Château d’Aigle, a historic castle beautifully surrounded by vineyards, is photogenic at the best of times but never more so than during autumn when the vines turn yellow, orange, and red for perfect photos.

 Visiting Château d’Aigle is very pleasant both to see the castle as well as to enjoy the views from the windows, arrow slits, sentries’ wall walk, and several towers.
 The castle is home to the Vine and Wine Museum (Musée de la vigne et du vin), which combines historic objects with modern, interactive displays.